-True leadership inspires everyone.
-It is crucial for any organization, regardless of its size or strength.
+A successful leader inspires everyone.
+It is crucial for any organization, regardless of its size or strength to have successful leaders.
 The success of an organization largely depends on the quality of its leadership.

 - True to self

 These elements of trust are vital to leadership success.
-When any organization (for profit or otherwise) puts faith in its leadership, these elements are put to the test when the leader assumes responsibility.
-Trust is the only attribute which cannot be acquired by a leader through any structured learning process.
+When an organization (for-profit or otherwise) puts faith in its leadership, these elements are put to the test when the successful leader assumes responsibility.
+Trust is the only attribute that cannot be acquired by a leader through any structured learning process.

 True to Self

-A great leader knows how to respect every individual.
-Respect within and among a team brings team cohesiveness, and great contributions from each member.
+A successful leader knows how to respect every individual.
+Respect within and among a team brings team cohesiveness and great contributions from each member.
 A leader’s ability to respect their team improves trust and effectiveness.
 This helps to pave the way for creative solutions and innovative ideas.

 This element demonstrates direction and self resolve.
-Authentic leaders consider taking risks.
+A successful leader considers taking risks.
 They are confident about success and are willing to learn from failure.
 There is always a first time for everything, and leaders need to encourage this to help the team move forward and progress

 These elements are interwoven and complement each other.
 If one element is weak or non-existent, the whole element of ‘TRUST’ can become shaky.
 When a leader finds a perfect balance of these elements, they become role models in their sphere.